<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=383903128744636&amp;ev=PageView&amp;noscript=1">

 Who Are They?

-Remember the term “jobber” from our post about rack?
-They resell fuel – it’s a revenue center for their business.
+“Jobbers” resell fuel – it’s a revenue center for their business.
 Their customer base is varied.
 It’s not just retailers.
 Jobbers also resell fuel to end users such as municipalities and government entities.

-A jobber/dealer buys at the rack or on the spot market, if they have storage capacity to buy bulk volumes.
-They then own a variety of stations, many of which may carry their own brand (ex: “Sam The Jobber's Gas”).
-This is considered an “unbranded” outlet.
+A jobber/dealer buys at the rack or on the spot market, if they have storage capacity to buy

-Large resellers are among the most sophisticated of fuel buyers and are, in essence, oil companies without the “hardware,” (i.e. the refinery) with supply, trading and marketing arms.
+Large resellers are among the most sophisticated of fuel buyers and are, in essence, oil companies without the “hardware,” (i.e., the refinery) with supply, trading and marketing arms.
 They are frequently called “superjobbers.”

-How Do They Price Their Fuel?
+How Do They Buy Their Fuel?

-Jobber/dealers buy their fuel based on rack indices and also buy fuel on the spot market level.
+Jobber/dealers buy their fuel based on rack indices and buy fuel on the spot market level.
 That sets the basis for their retail price levels.

-The “Open” Dealer
+The Open Dealer

 Who Are They?